ThePandaOliver/PandaLib/README.md

 If you have any of your own questions, please leave them [here](https://github.com/PandaDap2006/PandaLib/discussions/q-a).

 You can also join my [Discord](https://discord.gg/wjPt4vEfXb)

+## Technical Stuff:
+The mod uses the [Forgix](https://github.com/PacifistMC/Forgix) project to merge the mods into one jar.
+If you need separate files you can find them on Github

 ---
 ### Do you need a cheap Minecraft server and want to support me, click the banner below and sign up, you can also use my code to get 15% off you first month at Kinetic Hosting.